 - Earn a healthy 2X miles on your everyday purchases as well as extra rewards on certain bookings through the Capital One Travel portal.

 - The annual travel credit is nice, but earning it means you'll need to do your travel bookings through the Capital One Travel portal.
 That makes this credit not as flexible as similar credits offered by other premium cards.
-Also, don't overlook the 17.24% - 24.24% (Variable) APR; make sure you're paying off your balance in full every cycle.
+Also, don't overlook the RegAPR APR; make sure you're paying off your balance in full every cycle.

 As the country re-opens and the economy gets back to running at full speed, folks are starting to travel again for business and pleasure.
-For that reason, the timing seems perfect for Capital One to unveil its Capital One Venture X Rewards Credit Card, the newest addition to the premium travel card space and a long-overdue entre into the space from Capital One.
+For that reason, the CardName is a stand-out option in the premium travel card space.

 Cardholders can earn numerous bonuses, including a 75,000-mile welcome bonus, a 10,000-mile card anniversary bonus, and up to a $300 annual credit for bookings made through Capital One Travel.
 We get into the details on how to take advantage of all these offers below.

-Cardholders also receive unlimited access to Capital One Lounges and more than 1,300 Priority Pass lounges internationally.
+Cardholders also receive unlimited access to Capital One Lounges and Plaza Premium Lounges, and more than 1,400 Priority Pass lounges internationally.

 Additional perks include the enhanced "Capital One Travel" booking experience, which delivers innovative features, such as predictive pricing models and tools to ensure customers get the best deals available.

 One of the characteristics that may not be flashy but should catch your eye is the card's annual fee.
-It's just $395, which isn't anything to sneeze at, but it IS much lower than that of other premium cards, such as Chase Sapphire Reserve® ($550) and The Platinum Card® from American Express ($695, See Rates and Fees; terms apply).
+It's just AnnualFees, which isn't anything to sneeze at, but it IS much lower than that of other premium cards, such as CardNamediscontinued (AnnualFees) and CardName discontinued (AnnualFees, See Rates and Fees).